IPBES Report: “A True Feat of Foresight”

 What are the mandates of the Intergovernmental Scientific and Policy Platform on Biodiversity and Ecosystem Services?

 IPBES was established in 2012, with France’s active support from the very beginning, building on the work done for the IPCC; in fact, IPBES is often referred to as the “IPCC of biodiversity,” but it is much more than that.
-IPBES has several functions beyond the assessment of existing knowledge.
-It helps catalyze the generation of new knowledge, supports the formulation and implementation of policies, and strengthens the capacities of its 148 member states.
+IPBES has several functions beyond assessing existing knowledge.
+It helps catalyze the generation of new knowledge, supports policy formulation and implementation, and builds the capacity of its 148 member states.
 To this end, it incorporates forms of knowledge beyond the scientific, such as indigenous and local knowledge—a feature that is unique to IPBES.

-How did the University of Montpellier’s contribution to IPBES’s work begin?
+How did the University of Montpellier’s contribution to IPBES’s work get started?

 How was this technical support unit established?

-There are three of us: Camille Guibal, who is a program manager working closely with the experts; Anouk Renaud, who is an assistant and handles all logistics and administrative tasks; and myself.
-I am the head of the unit and am responsible for overseeing operations and ensuring deadlines are met, in coordination with the leadership of the structural programs.
+There are three of us: Camille Guibal, who is a program manager working closely with the experts; Anouk Renaud, who is an assistant and handles all the logistics and administrative tasks; and myself.
+I am the head of the unit and am responsible for overseeing operations and ensuring that deadlines are met, in coordination with the Structural Programs Department.
 Although I started out as a hydrobiologist, I later worked as a civil servant at the Ministry of Ecological Transition, where I focused on issues related to transformative change.
-It was there that I applied to the University to take on the role of head of the technical support unit.
+It was there that I applied to the University to take on the role of head of the Technical Support Unit.

-Can you explain how the report was produced?
+Can you explain to us how the report was produced?

-This assessment of transformative changes examines what needs to be done to achieve the“2050 vision of living in harmony with nature” as outlined by the Convention on Biological Diversity.
-The release of this report is the culmination of three years of work involving some 100 experts.
+This assessment of transformative changes addresses the question of what needs to be implemented to achieve the“2050 vision of living in harmony with nature” as outlined by the Convention on Biological Diversity.
+The release of this report is the culmination of three years of work involving approximately 100 experts.
 They examined case studies to assess their transformative potential and propose the strategies needed to overcome the crisis.
 A total of 7,000 articles were reviewed to produce this groundbreaking analysis, which focuses on forward-looking changes of the scale necessary to address the biodiversity crisis.
-This work represents a true feat of foresight.
+This work represents a true feat of forward thinking.

 What is the role of this technical support unit in the work carried out by IPBES?

-We coordinate and manage the work of scientists and experts, organize their meetings, answer their questions about the drafting process, and assist them in revising the text following the two rounds of public review of the manuscript (nearly 9,000 comments received).
+We must coordinate and manage the workflow of scientists and experts, organize their meetings, answer their questions about the drafting process, and assist them in revising the text following the two rounds of public review of the manuscript (nearly 9,000 comments received).
 All work is conducted entirely in English.
-We do not intervene in the content, as we must not “influence the report,” but we are responsible for ensuring its quality.
-We sometimes need to keep the experts on track to prevent them from getting sidetracked and must exercise diplomacy to facilitate the collaborative process.
+We do not get involved in the content, as we must not “influence the report,” but we are responsible for ensuring its quality.
+Sometimes we need to keep the experts on track to prevent them from getting sidetracked and exercise diplomacy to facilitate the collaborative process.

 What challenges did you encounter during this assignment?